 Because of bad weather during his stay on St Helena, Halley was able to observe only one star in Piscis Austrinus (first-magnitude Fomalhaut), and did not manage any stars in Indus at all.
 Six stars of Lupus were observed while at sea, presumably on the way home, so their positions are less accurate.

 Sometimes it is said that Halley discovered the globular cluster Omega Centauri, but this is not strictly true.
-He did describe his 21st entry in Centaurus as a nebula, but it had already been included in the Almagest by Ptolemy without mention of its nebulosity.
+He did describe his 21st entry in Centaurus as a nebula, but it had already been included by Ptolemy in the Almagest as a 5th-magnitude star without mention of any nebulosity.
 Halley was, though, the first to record the peculiar variable star we now know as Eta Carinae, which was then of 4th magnitude.
 It formed part of Halley’s Robur Carolinum.

 For more about the accuracy of Halley’s catalogue, see Early star catalogues of the southern sky by Frank Verbunt and Robert van Gent (2011).